OWASP/samm/Current Releases/head/core/design/d-security-architecture.md

 Risky technologies are identified and replaced

 ### Activity
 People often take the path of least resistance in developing, deploying or operating a software solution.
 New technologies are included when they can facilitate or speed up the effort or enable the solution to scale better.
-These new technologies might, however, introduce new risks to the organisation that you need to manage.
+These new technologies might, however, introduce new risks to the organization that you need to manage.

 Identify the most important technologies, frameworks, tools and integrations being used for each application.
-Use the solution architect's knowledge, or study the development and operating environment and artefacts.
+Use the solution architect's knowledge, or study the development and operating environment and artifacts.
 Then evaluate them for their security quality and raise important issues (LINK TO defect management).

 ### Maturity Questions
-#### Q 1
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat?

-**Answer Options**
-- Option 1
-- Option 2
-- Option 3
-- Option 4

-### Quality Indicators
-- Most important technologies are elicited
-- Technologies are evaluated by the lead developer or architect
-- Important technological risks are identified
-- Undesired risky technologies in the solution are replaced in accordance with the organization's policy
+{{< questions "Security Architecture" "B" 1 >}}

 ### Notes